Same-Sex Marriage Legal Pros and Cons

 Decide What Is Best For You and Your Partner

 Given all of the above issues and factors, spend some serious time with your partner considering same-sex marriage legal pros and cons.
-If immigration status isn't an issue, you plan on raising kids, and you're ok with taking on the other partner's debts, then getting married may make sense.
-On the other hand, if immigration status is an issue, you don't necessarily want to be burdened with the other person's debts, or institutional marriage just isn't for you, then it may not be right for you.
+If you plan on raising kids and you're ok with taking on the other partner's debts, then getting married may make sense.
+On the other hand, if you don't necessarily want to be burdened with the other person's debts or institutional marriage just isn't for you, then it may not be right for you.